AO-devgroup/Attorney-Online-Client/README.md

 - Added a whole lot of other things i forgot to mention
 - Removed kebab

-# Planned changes
-these are changes that will happen if everything goes smooth

-- Add area support
-- Add separate volume sliders for music, character blips and sfx
-- Add EVIDENCE support
-- Add a settings area

 # Things left to implement
 In addition to the things listed in "planned changes", this is what is left to be done

 - Add witness testimony/cross examination buttons
-- Add health bars
-- Add scrolling chat
 - Add pre-emote support
 - Add sound effect support
+- Add area support
+- Add volume sliders for music, character blips and sfx
+- Add objection/holdit/takethat support

 # Credits